tqian/EMEE_binary_modified_weight/README.md

 * [simulation_results(with_moderator).R](simulations/simulation_results(with_moderator).R): Code for comparing the
 performance of pd-EMEE, EMEE and GEE for causal effect with moderator, setting delta = 3 and = 10 respectively.

-* [simulation_figures.R](simulations/simulation_figures.R): Code for reproducing the efficiency plot vs different Deltas and vs different randomization probability of treatment in the paper.
+* [all simulation plots.R](simulations/all simulation plots.R): Code for reproducing the efficiency plot vs different Deltas and vs different randomization probability of treatment (and vs different reference regime) in the paper (and appendix H).

-* [plot_delta.R](simulations/plot_delta.R): Code for reproducing the raw simulation result of relative efficiency across different deltas, preparation for Figure 2.
+* [plot_delta.R](simulations/plot_delta.R): Code for reproducing the raw simulation result of relative efficiency across different deltas, preparation for Figure 2 (left).

-* [plot_proba.R](simulations/plot_proba.R): Code for reproducing the raw simulation result of relative efficiency across different deltas, preparation for Figure 3.
+* [plot_proba.R](simulations/plot_proba.R): Code for reproducing the raw simulation result of relative efficiency across different deltas, preparation for Figure 2 (right).

+* [plot_K.R](simulations/plot_K.R): Code for reproducing the raw simulation result of relative efficiency across different reference regime, preparation for Appendix H.

+* [utils_forK.R](simulations/utils_forK.R): Code for helper functions of plot_K.R.

 * [dgm_simulation.R](simulations/dgm_simulation.R): a data-generative model for MRT data, used for simulation presented in the paper.
 (Described in the beginning of Section 4 of paper)